 When Marshall first bought Puckett’s, it took some time to figure out just what he had.

 “It was the coolest little country market I’d ever seen.
-We were serving everyone from songwriters to business moguls to country folk.
-People would come from all around-even hop off a plane from L.A. to get a Puckett’s Burger,” continues Marshall.
+We were serving everyone from country folk, to songwriters and business moguls,” he says.
 “Before long, I realized what I had here was a restaurant pretending to be a grocery store.
 More and more customers were wanting the home-cooked meals and cherry wood smoked meats—all within the atmosphere that you can only get at a place like Puckett’s.”

-“With all of the talented writers in and around town, the Friday night writers’ show quickly grew with folks coming from all over to hear some of the industry’s finest in a cool and eclectic environment.
+“With all of the talented writers in and around town, our Friday night writers’ show quickly grew with folks coming from all over to hear some of the industry’s finest in a cool and eclectic environment,” he says.FRANKLIN